Steve Norman: Cloudfish

 In 2001, Norman and Rafa Peletey formed a production team called Cloudfish and invited Shelley Preston to provide the vocals.
 As a result, Cloudfish became a band with Norman, Preston and Peletey writing and producing their own songs.
 Peletey left in 2003 to front his own band, joining up with Norman and Preston from time to time.

 Cloudfish have continued to write, produce and perform and were featured artists on the eponymous CD of the Italian quintet, Quintessenza.
 Cloudfish sold out a number of concerts including the one at Ronnie Scott's.
 Their song "So High" was included on the CD compilation, Dome Ibiza: The Chillout Session Vol. 2.

 Personal life

 Norman writes a regular column reviewing CDs for the magazine Ibiza Now.

+Norman's first wife was Carmen Norman De Arquero.
+They were married from 1990 until their divorce in 2000.
+Together, they have two children, a son named Jack, and a daughter named Lara.

+Norman later married ex-Bucks Fizz singer Shelley Preston.
+The marriage ended after more than thirteen years when they divorced in 2015.

 He is a fan of Tottenham Hotspur F.C.